 - The plants’ roots draw water as needed from the ollas.

 - Refill ollas as often as needed.
-Ollas need to be refilled more often in warm, windy and/or dry weather – less often in humid or cool weather.
+Ollas must be refilled more often in warm, windy, and/or dry weather — less often in humid or cool weather.

-- Using ollas prevents water loss through over-watering the pots.
-Simply fill the olla to the top rather than flooding the plant until water is lost in the drain hole.
+- Using ollas prevents water loss by over-watering the pots.
+Fill the olla to the top rather than flooding the plant until water is lost in the drain hole.

 - Refilling ollas is easy.
-It’s a great job for kids to do in the garden.
+It’s an excellent job for kids to do in the garden.
 When the olla is full, stop watering.
 This takes the guesswork out of wondering how much to water.

-- The water is absorbed slowly by the potting soil, rather than passing through the soil quickly to the drainage hole.
-As a result, the roots retain more of the moisture.
+- Using an olla allows the potting soil to absorb the water slowly, rather than passing through the soil quickly to the drainage hole.
+As a result, the roots retain more moisture.

 Things to keep in mind when using ollas to water outdoor potted plants

-- As an example, here in Arizona during the summer, I refill my ollas every day.
+- During the summer here in Arizona, I refill my ollas every other day or sometimes every day.
 As the humidity increases and temperatures drop, I fill them less frequently.
-Consequently during the winter, I fill them once or twice a week.

-- Because wind is very drying for plants, if it is windy check your plants more often to make sure they are watered enough.
+- Because wind is very drying for plants if it is windy, check your plants more often to ensure they are watered enough.

-- To be sure, the type of container or pot used makes a difference in how often to water pots.
-If using terracotta, clay or other porous pots, they dry out more quickly and the ollas need to be filled more often.
-Metal, glazed and other non-porous containers do not dry out as quickly.
+- The type of container or pot used will also determine how often to water pots.
+If using terracotta, clay, or other porous pots, they dry out more quickly, and the ollas need to be filled more often.
+Metal, glazed, and other non-porous containers do not dry out as quickly.

-- Be certain to use the right size olla for the container.
+- Be sure to use the correct size olla for the container.
 Ollas come in several sizes.
-A very large container will need a large size olla or several small ones.
+So a very large container will need a large size olla or several small ones.

 - Keep the lids on the ollas because standing uncovered water is a breeding ground for mosquitoes.

-- Use mulch (compost, bark, rocks) to slow evaporation from containers.
+- Use mulch (compost, bark, rocks) to slow container evaporation.

 Use ollas to keep hanging baskets from drying out